 While in the hospital, your child will be given medicines as needed to reduce pain or anxiety.
 The doctors and nurses at the hospital will teach you how to care for your child at home.

-They will talk about preventing blows to the chest as the incision heals, limiting activity while your child recovers, bathing, scheduling followup medical appointments, and determining when your child can go back to his or her regular activities.
+They will talk about preventing blows to the chest as the incision heals, limiting activity while your child recovers, bathing, scheduling a follow-up medical appointments, and determining when your child can go back to his or her regular activities.

 Doctors may choose to monitor and observe children who have ventricular septal defects (VSDs) but don't have symptoms of heart failure.
 This means regular checkups and tests to see whether the defect closes on its own or gets smaller.